choria-io/website/docs/content/concepts/large_scale/_index.md

 The sampling pattern means in our Overlay we can have 5 minutely data but moving that date out of our Overlay can happen only once per hour for any node (but immediately if it's new).
 This way we do not affect a denial of service against central infrastructure.

+While Stream Replicator has special modes to handle node metadata, it can replicate any stream data and has various modes for order-preserving strictness or very fast parallel replication etc. Thus we use the same technology to shift workflow status updates, new jobs, life cycle events and monitoring data around the infrastructure.

 ### Consuming Data

-Ultimately Choria is only concerned with shifting data here, the data can be consumed in Go, Java, .Net or any of the 40+ languages that has support for NATS.
-The data can be consumed, combined and saved into other data bases like MongoDB.
+Ultimately Choria is only concerned with shifting data here or managing user supplied plugins for gathering data.
+The data can be consumed in Go, Java, .Net or any of the 40+ languages that has support for NATS.
+The data can be consumed, combined and saved into databases like MongoDB, processed live or feed into other systems for other teams and business units by way of replication.

 ### Further Reading